-Study finds fire stations contaminated with MRSAJune 1st, 2011 in Diseases, Conditions, Syndromes /
+Study finds fire stations contaminated with MRSAJune 1, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 MRSA transmission may be occurring in fire stations, according to a study published in the June issue of the American Journal of Infection Control, the official publication of APIC the Association for Professionals in Infection Control and Epidemiology.

 The purpose of the study, conducted by investigators from the University of Washington School of Public Health, was to determine potential areas within the fire stations that were contaminated with methicillin-resistant Staphylococcus aureus (MRSA) and characterize the isolates to determine if they were related to hospital (HA-MRSA) and/or community (CA-MRSA) strains.

 "This is the first study to molecularly characterize MRSA isolates from fire station environmental surfaces and the first study to sample both fire station surfaces and personnel as well as one of the first studies to characterize non-health care environmental MRSA," commented lead investigator Marilyn C. Roberts, PhD, University of Washington School of Public Health.

 Researchers assessed nine different areas in two fire stations that included 1) medic trucks; 2) fire trucks and fire engines; 3) outer fire gear; 4) garages; 5) kitchens; 6) bathrooms; 7) bedrooms; 8) gyms; and 9) other areas.
 After the first sampling, an educational program was conducted at each station, and hand sanitizers were installed.
 A second set of samples was collected 7-9 months later at the same two stations.
 During the second sampling, nasal samples were obtained from 40 healthy fire personnel from 13 stations to evaluate MRSA carriage.